rmia46/run-in-shell/README.md

 ```bash
 run <filename>
 ```
 For example to compile test.cpp file you need the command `run test.cpp`.
-Likewise you are able to run c, python, js, lua, java files.
+Likewise you can run c, python, js, lua, java files.
 To add support for more languages you need to modify the configuration yourself.

 ### runp